vyasaraj/Pattern-Formatter/README.md

 3. In the pop up menu select the Arguments tab.
 4. In the vm arguments enter the following command, for example -Djava.util.logging.config.file=/home/vyasarajv/sample_workspace/com.pramati.sample/resource/logging.properties
-5. enter applay and run.
+5. enter apply and run.